Vexo-Sirramenboi/Vexo-Sirramenboi/README.md

 <a id="contact"></a>

 - GitHub: https://github.com/Vexo-Sirramenboi
-- Focus: Web development and tool building
+- Focus: Web development and systems
-- Status: Open to collaboration and experiments
+- Status: Open to collaboration

 ---